-- Costs exceeding income generated by £0.788 million for the Building Maintenance Service; - Costs of settling or providing for insurance claims of £0.595 million;
+- Costs exceeding income generated by £0.788 million for the Building Maintenance Service.
+Issues were encountered with productivity and job management combined with difficulties in obtaining material and rising prices; - Costs of settling or providing for insurance claims of £0.595 million.
+During 2021/22 a number of potentially higher value claims were received, some dating back many years.
+Work continues to understand the nature of claims and to refine possible settlement costs;